milind15/elk/README.md

     Inorder to run elasticsearch as a container.The vm.max_map_count kernel setting needs to be set to at least 262144. run command : sysctl -w vm.max_map_count=262144
+    re-run
+    $ docker-compose up -d
+    You will see elastic container is also running now.
     Make sure to allow http traffic on port 5601 to access kibana & port 9200 to access Elasticsearch(JSON Response) from your browser.